Road trip hack: How to camp from Brisbane to Cairns on the cheap

 Day 9: Ingham to Mission Beach

-Camp: Choose between one of two council campgrounds at Bingil Bay or on Porters Promenade in the main village.
-No forward bookings are accepted, so just rock up and the caretaker will sort you out on arrival (can’t hurt to call the visitor information centre to check availability beforehand).
+Camp: There are a number of cheap camping options in this region of Queensland.
+Choose between one of two council campgrounds at Bingil Bay or on Porters Promenade in the main village.
+No forward bookings are accepted, so just turn up and the caretaker will sort you out on arrival (can’t hurt to call the visitor information centre to check availability beforehand).

 Caffeinate: Bingal Bay Café.

 Stock up: Mission Beach Supermarket Shop 11, Beachtown, 46-48 Porter Promenade, Mission Beach.